 In Hungary, Christmas Eve is very important and is called 'Szent-este' which means Holy Evening.
 People spend the evening with their family and decorate the Christmas Tree.
 Sometimes only the adults decorate the tree (without the children there), so when children come in and see the tree, it's a great surprise and they are told that angels brought the tree for them!

 The main Christmas meal, which is also eaten on Christmas eve, consists of fish (often fish soup called 'Halászlé' which is made with carp or other freshwater), stuffed cabbage (the leaves are stuffed with rice, mince pork, onion, garlic and other herbs) and a special kind of poppy bread/cake called 'Beigli'.
 Gingerbread is also a traditionally eaten at Christmas in Hungary.
-The gingerbread is often wrapped in very bright colours and decorated with Christmas figures.
+The gingerbread is often wrapped in very bright colors and decorated with Christmas figures.

 The Midnight Mass service is very popular in Hungary.
 Most people go to Church after their Christmas meal.